ECOM proudly sponsors ProductTank

 Last night, our very own Jake Sharrock,and Daniel Kirk joined the movers and shakers of the Manchester’s product scene.
 Supplied with beer and pizza we listened to an insightful talk by Damian Hughes AKA The Liquid Thinker.

-We heard Damian talking through extracts of his new book, ‘The Barcelona way’ which can be purchased here.
+We heard Damian talking through extracts of his new book, ‘The Barcelona way’.
 Describing the various differences of working culture and how to identify and implement the principles that create that elusive and well balanced high performing environment – the ‘commitment culture’.
 We heard the psychology behind the arc of change and how it can be applied most things in life - business, football, even dieting!

 He also commented on authentic leadership, using Barcelona legend Carles Puyol as a prime example.
 Giving the glory of lifting that famous champions league trophy to a coach and a player that contributed relatively little to the title to outsiders, but had both been battling cancer simultaneously in the background.
 His message was clear.
 Not one person is bigger or more important than any other, and that contributions, dedication to the cause and humility are recognised.